tylergaw/css-shaky-animation/README.md

 # CSS Shaky Animation

-I'm not sure if it has a name, but I've always loved the shaky animation style of a lot of cartoons.
+I've always loved the shaky
+animation style of a lot of cartoons; Squigglevision.
 The epic
 <a href="http://youtu.be/MuOvqeABHvQ">Rejected</a> is a good example.
 Here I'm using a CSS animation technique <a href="http://lab.tylergaw.com/css-animated-sprites/">i've used before</a>
 to interpolate between frames of text that are slightly different